PhotonVision/photonvision-docs/source/docs/getting-started/installation/sw_install/linux-pc.rst

 =====================
 PhotonVision may be run on a Debian-based Linux Desktop PC for basic testing and evaluation.

+.. note:: You do not need to install PhotonVision on a Windows PC in order to access the webdashboard (assuming you are using an external coprocessor like a Raspberry Pi).

 Installing Java
 ---------------
 PhotonVision requires a JDK installed and on the system path.
 JDK 11 is needed (different versions will not work).
 If you don't have JDK 11 already, run the following to install it: